 ArcGIS Server can be licensed with a number of server roles.
 These unlock unique server architecture and features that enable specialized analysis and processing tasks.
 For example, ArcGIS GeoAnalytics Server distributes task processing among multiple server machines to hasten analysis of massive data sets.
 Server roles require no extra software installation - they are designated in your license files when you authorize ArcGIS Server.

 You can expect to see the following operating system processes on any ArcGIS Server machine that is started and participating in a site:

-- Three java processes
+- Two java processes